nealyoun/pubg/README.md

 # PUBG
-This is a page for pubg dashboard.
+This is a page for pubg dashboard